andreimitea30/Licenta/README.md

 Across five training runs, three architectural extensions, and two skeleton-extraction pipelines, the test-set top-1 accuracy moved from 31.5% (v1) to 33.7% (v2) to 34.9% (v4 on val) to 33.7% (v5 on test).
 The total improvement attributable to model and recipe changes is real but modest: roughly +2–3 percentage points, and even that is partly a measurement artifact between val and test as held-out sets.

-The per-class diagnostic explains why.
 About 24% of HAA500 classes are unrecognisable to a skeleton-only model regardless of architecture, and another 40% are recognisable only sometimes.
 The classes the model gets perfectly right are exactly those defined by whole-body geometry - yoga poses, gym exercises, distinctive sports motions.
 The classes it never gets right are those defined by what the person is *holding* or *interacting with*.
-No re-arrangement of the model's internals changes this; the ceiling is set by the input modality.

-This makes the natural follow-up work clear:
+Future work ideas:

-- **Adding hand landmarks (v5) was the right idea in isolation** but the symmetric fusion architecture diluted body performance.
-A two-branch architecture that processes body and hands as separate graphs before fusing learned features would likely preserve v4's body-class wins while adding v5's hand-class wins.
-This is a small architectural change but a meaningful next step within "base ST-GCN".
+- **Adding hand landmarks (v5) was the right idea in isolation**, but a two-branch architecture that processes body and hands as separate graphs before fusing learned features would likely preserve v4's body-class wins while adding v5's hand-class wins.

 - **Adding face landmarks** (MediaPipe Face has 478 landmarks) would help eating, smoking, kissing, applying-makeup, and similar face-region classes that the body+hands skeleton still cannot disambiguate.
-The 478-landmark face mesh is too dense for a vanilla ST-GCN - it would need either part-pooling to ~10–20 keypoints or a hierarchical architecture.
+The 478-landmark face mesh is too dense for a ST-GCN - it would need either part-pooling to ~10–20 keypoints or a hierarchical architecture.

-- **Adding any non-skeleton signal** - RGB context, object detection bounding boxes, audio - would break the modality ceiling more directly than any in-modality refinement.
-Skeleton + RGB fusion typically reaches 65–80% top-1 on HAA500 in the literature, compared to the 33–45% range achievable from skeleton alone.

-The empirical contribution of this work is therefore not the absolute accuracy number, but the **per-class diagnostic** that quantifies where skeleton-only recognition succeeds and fails on HAA500.
-The pattern - bimodal distribution, 64% of classes at or below 33% top-1, failures concentrated in object-mediated actions - gives a precise, actionable target for future modality extensions, and it is the same pattern that holds across v2, v4, and v5.
-Different architectures within the skeleton-only family redistribute that distribution but do not collapse it.

 ### Final results summary